albancrommer/openvpn-install/README.md

 ### Installation
 Run the script and follow the assistant:

-`git clone https://github.com/albancrommer/openvpn-install.git && cd openvpn-install && bash openvpn-install.sh`
+`wget https://raw.githubusercontent.com/albancrommer/openvpn-install/master/openvpn-install.sh && bash openvpn-install.sh`

 Once it ends, you have to create login/passwords using the following command line: